Horacio Quiroga: Development

-Consistory of the Gay Science and early works
+Early career

 On his return Quiroga gathered together his friends Federico Ferrando, Alberto Brignole, Julio Jaureche, Fernández Saldaña, José Hasda and Asdrúbal Delgado, and with them founded the Consistorio del Gay Saber (The Consistory of The Gay Science), a literary laboratory for their experimental writing, in which they found new ways to express themselves and their modernist goals.
-In 1901 Quiroga published his first book, Los Arrecifes de Coral (Coral Reefs), but the achievement was overshadowed by the deaths of two of his siblings, Prudencio and Pastora, who were victims of typhoid fever in Chaco.
+In 1901 Quiroga published his first book, Los Arrecifes de Coral (Coral Reefs), but the achievement was overshadowed by the deaths of two of his siblings, Prudencio and Pastora, who were victims of typhoid fever in Chaco Province.
 That fateful year held yet another shocking event in store for Quiroga.
 His friend Federico Ferrando had received bad reviews from Germán Papini, a Montevideo journalist, and challenged him to a duel.
 Quiroga, anxious about his friend's safety, offered to check and clean the gun that was to be used.
 While inspecting the weapon, he accidentally fired off a shot that hit Ferrando in the mouth, killing him instantly.
 When the police arrived, Quiroga was arrested, interrogated and transferred to a correctional prison.
 The police investigated the circumstances of the homicide and deemed Ferrando's death an accident; Quiroga was released after four days' detention.
 He was eventually exonerated of blame.

 Racked with grief and guilt over the death of his beloved friend, Quiroga dissolved The Consistory and moved from Uruguay to Argentina.
 He crossed the Río de la Plata in 1902 and went to live with María, one of his sisters.
 In Buenos Aires Quiroga the artist reached professional maturity, which would come to full fruition during his stays in the jungle.
 His sister's husband also introduced him to pedagogy and found him work as a teacher under contract to the board of examination for the Colegio Nacional de Buenos Aires.
-He was appointed professor of Castilian at the British School of Buenos Aires in March 1903.
+He was appointed professor of Spanish at the British School of Buenos Aires in March 1903.